Rubies On The Lawn

 July 26th, 2009

 Not too long after I moved from Austin to Nashville in late 1996 I ran across an album titled Crooked Mile by Trish Murphy.
 It was an independently released CD that had caught the attention of someone at the label I was working for, Koch Records.
 I was doing A&R for Koch at the time so I was given the task of finding out more about Murphy.
-A Texas singer-songwriter, … [more]
+A Texas singer-songwriter, this was her first real album (she’d released an independent, six song cassette titled Driving Home in 1995).
+Though I … [more]

 T. Talton / B. Stewart / J. Sandlin